An atomic boson sampler

 The largest input patterns we study in this work contain 180 atoms (Fig.~\ref{fig:4}bc).
 Although these patterns can be prepared with no defects, in subsequent measurements we no longer enforce perfect rearrangement to avoid incurring significant overhead in the number of required experimental trials.
 However, because we image the atoms after rearrangement and before their evolution, we can identify the locations of any defects.
 This results in a version of scattershot boson sampling~\cite{lund_boson_2014}, but with much less variation in input states than is typical~\cite{bentivegna_experimental_2015}.
 Based on the few-particle characterizations of atom indistinguishability performed across relevant regions in the lattice~(see SM Sec.~\ref{sup:calibration}), we expect the on-demand success rate for preparing a single ground-state atom, evolving it with no loss, and detecting its position in an arbitrary site to be $\sim92\;\%$.
 The dominant source of deviation from perfect boson sampling is from $5.0(2)\;\%$ atom loss due to imperfect cooling in the in-plane directions, with additional contributions from imaging, rearrangement, and distinguishability~(see Methods and SM Sec.~\ref{sup:budget}).
-Given these calibrations we expect that, on an average run of the experiment, $\sim166$ of the 180 input sites are populated with identical bosons that evolve to $1015$ output sites in the lattice with no loss or detection errors.
-Although $U$ couples all input sites to all output sites, only some of these couplings are significant, primarily due to the finite size of the lattice beams and resulting harmonic confinement (see Extended Data Fig.~\ref{efig:3}ab and SM Sec.~\ref{sup:calibration}).
-This harmonic confinement is negligible in a $15\times15$-site region near the center of the lattice, in which the distribution of the norm-square of the elements in $U$ is well-captured by the Porter-Thomas distribution for 385 outputs, indicating behavior that is close to Haar-random (Extended Data Fig.~\ref{efig:3}cd).
-Over the full $1015$-site region considered in this work, $U$ couples each site to an average of $83$ of the $180$ input sites with an amplitude of $\ge\!10^{-3}$.
-Some sites are coupled by $\ge\!10^{-3}$ to as many as $156$ input sites.
-While these numbers suggest that the experiment samples from a large effective state space, it is important to stress that this is not a certification of computational complexity, since there is no known efficient means to verify that the machine is behaving correctly in this regime.
+Given these calibrations we expect that, on an average run of the experiment, $\sim166$ of the 180 input sites are populated with identical bosons that evolve under approximately Haar-random unitary dynamics (see Methods) to $\sim 1015$ output sites in the lattice with no loss or detection errors.